How Online Works

 ARE YOU AN INTERNATIONAL STUDENT?

 As well as normal online programme, we also run a small selection of International Courses, which are exactly the same as our other online courses, but don’t contain any live chats or other synchronous learning elements, and are fully accessible regardless of what time zone you live in.
 Just look out for the ‘International Courses’ label in the course title.
-(Please also note that our Fortnightly Feedback and Online Reading Groups are also fully accessible to international poets).
+(Please also note that our Fortnightly Feedback, Studios and Masterclasses are also fully accessible to international poets).

 What will I learn?